openvar/rest_variantValidator/docs/DOCKER.md

 You will need to provide an email address and an [Entrez API key](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)

-*Note: If you have MySQl and or Postgres databases already running, you may encounter a build error e.g.
+*Note: If you have MySQL and or Postgres databases already running, you may encounter an error during the following build stage e.g.*

-"listen tcp 0.0.0.0:33060: bind: address already in use" In this case you will need to alter the ports used in the docker-comose.yml file.
+> "ERROR: for vdb  Cannot start service vdb: Ports are not available: listen tcp 0.0.0.0:3306: bind: address already in use"

-The relevant section is shown here*
+*In this case you will need to alter the ports used in the docker-comose.yml file* *The relevant section is shown here with recommended changes*
 ```yml
 services:
   vdb: